DeanoPHP/msp3/README.md

 - **Google Maps API** – Used for fetching and displaying business locations on a map.

 ### **Development & Version Control**
-- **Balsamiq** – Used for creating wireframes and planning UI design.
 - **Visual Studio Code** – The primary code editor for development.
 - **GitHub** – For version control, collaboration, and deployment integration.
-- **GitPod** – A cloud-based development environment for coding anywhere.

 ### **Deployment & Hosting**
 - **Heroku** – The platform used to deploy and host the application.